To view the collection times in your area please use the above RecycleCoach App or alternatively download the 2022/2023 Waste Collection Calendar.

 - Glass Bottles & Jars - Rinse & remove all caps and lids.
-Plastic lids smaller than 8cm dia go into the rubbish bin and steel lids can go into the recycling bin separately.
+Plastic lids smaller than 8cm diameter go into the rubbish bin, those larger than 8cm can go into the recycling bin separately, along with steel lids.
 NO window glass, oven proof glass or ceramics are permitted in the recycling bin.

-- PET Bottles - Clear & coloured plastic bottles - rinse, squash and remove all lids.
+- PET Bottles - Clear & coloured plastic bottles - rinse, squash and dispose of lids as above.